insight-platform/Savant/docs/source/getting_started/3_examples.rst

 - PeopleNet detector example, also covers OpenCV CUDA integration;
 - OpenCV CUDA MOG2 background subtraction;
 - Deepstream test2 example (car detection and classification), which runs one a primary detector and 3 classifiers;
-- Object traffic (people, cars, etc.) counting with YOLOv8 or PeopleNet.
+- Traffic (people, cars, etc.) counting with YOLOv8 or PeopleNet.

 Examples are available on `GitHub <https://github.com/insight-platform/Savant/tree/develop/samples>`_.